 Read Next: London Sightseeing Spots You Shouldn’t Miss

-To learn about the quintessentially British idea of a “folly”, I highly recommend a trip to Severndroog Castle near Greenwich.
+To learn about the quintessentially British idea of a “folly”, we highly recommend a trip to Severndroog Castle near Greenwich.

 For those not in the know, a folly is an elaborate and ornate building that has no real purpose except to look interesting.
 As you do, when you’re English aristocracy and the family coffers are overflowing.